 I didn't wait but took her referral for the the surgeon and got that thing removed ASAP.
 In early October, that sucker came out!
 What a relief it turned out to be!
 I recovered quickly--walking slowly the day after surgery to work out the gas pumped into me for the laparoscopic removal, no pain meds needed, and back at work in less than a week.
 The day after surgery, my head was clearer than it had been in a long time, I started sleeping better, even without sleep meds.
 I also have had to wean off/ down to a low dose of the levothyroxine (still figuring that out).
 I can only speculate that the backed up bile was causing some damage to the liver that imbalanced the thyroid (hormone sensors not working and over-converting to FT3?) and caused holy hell on how I felt all over.

 While the air hunger improved, it wasn't completely gone, and then I was also having symptoms of reflux.
 But I was able to eat a lot more foods again.
 I had had reflux off and on for years.
 I never realized until researching and learning that it was as easy to correct as bringing my calcium levels up.
+However, I had problems with that too, until I found a magnesium complex and took that regularly.
+(Calcium was overstimulating until I balanced it with magnesium.)
 One more problem solved.
-The air hunger has not been easy, until recently.
+I couldn't take magnesium without problems until that gallbladder was out.